maiste/maiste.fr/content/data/cs/good-practise.md

 ## Coding methods

-1. Pencils and papers are your friends, feel free to fill a lot of them with notes, graphs or anything relevant: it frees your miond.
+1. Pencils and papers are your friends, feel free to fill a lot of them with notes, graphs or anything relevant: it frees your mind.
+2. A good way to design a good API is actually to try to explain it with documentation ie. always start by a .mli, give a few hints on the general idea behind the API and give a few explanations on how users are supposed to use it.
+Writing a few examples is always a good way to find the right function and types names and the proper API to compose them ([quote @samoht](https://github.com/mirage/irmin/pull/1817)).